Locations:

 What is a celiac plexus block?

-A celiac plexus block is a pain relief treatment delivered by injection.
-The treatment prevents celiac plexus nerves from sending pain messages to the brain.
+A celiac plexus block is a pain relief injection into a bundle of nerves, called the celiac plexus, in your upper abdomen.
+The treatment prevents these nerves from sending pain signals to your brain.
 It’s a type of nerve block.

 Advertisement